 This map will help you figure out how much insulation your Portland area home needs.
 When insulated properly, there will be less heat transferring in and out of your attic, regulating the temperature.
 You can also put insulation around the exposed ducts in your attic to keep the air within them at a consistent temperature.

 Old buildings in particular need the effectiveness of their roofs bolstered.
 Flashing, a type of weatherproofing made of sheet metal, can fill holes and prevent leaks.

 Seal Gaps Leading From Attic To House

 Plug holes where hot air can seep into your home.
 Common areas to look for this are around plumbing, attic entry ways, wiring, lighting fixtures and ductwork.

-For more information about these and other attic-sealing strategies, contact Roth Heating & Cooling, Plumbing & Electrical at (503) 994-9924.
+For more information about these and other attic-sealing strategies, contact Roth Heating & Cooling, Plumbing, Electrical, Drain Services at (503) 994-9924.
 We have been serving the greater Portland area since 1976.